giadainnocenti/ETL_DataScience/README.md

 ## Load:
 PGAdmin4 was used for the final dataset.
 *	A database and table schemas were manually created in PGAdmin4.
+*	Primary keys were created for each table.
 *	The csv files were imported into the database into respective tables.
 *	An ERD was generated.